binerogroup/documentation/service-catalog/index.rst

 --------
 Automated features simplify creating complex setups in the platform by using the service catalog to automate them.
 The services will be setup the same way as if they where manually setup but the process is faster and requires less knowledge.
 The following services ara available:

-- :doc:`Private network <private-network>` will create a virtual router and a private network setup behind it.
+- :doc:`Private network <private-network>` will create a router and a private network setup behind it.
 - :doc:`Schedule snapshot <schedule-snapshot>` will schedule taking a snapshot from a particular instance.
 - :doc:`Schedule backup <schedule-backup>` will schedule taking a backup from a particular instance.